-Bolton memoir discusses plot to replace Pence, 'cool' Venezuela invasion, and more
+Bolton memoir discusses possibility of replacing Pence, 'cool' Venezuela invasion, and more

 Such an approach, Bolton muses, could have led to a "greater chance to persuade others that 'high crimes and misdemeanors' had been perpetrated.
 In fact, I am hard-pressed to identify any significant Trump decision during my tenure that wasn't driven by re-election calculations."

-Although Democrats fretted over his decision not to testify, Bolton says, they were missing the forest for the trees.
+Although Democrats fretted over his failure to testify, Bolton says, they were missing the forest for the trees.

 "Had a Senate majority agreed to call witnesses and had I testified, I am convinced, given the environment then existing because of the House's impeachment malpractice, that it would have made no significant difference in the Senate outcome," Bolton writes.